jmonlong/manu-vggafannot/manuscript.md

 Table @tbl:coverage_benchmark compiles the runtime and memory usage for each step across all samples.

 Figure {@fig:tubemap}D shows an example of a region, visualized with our extended version of the Sequence Tube Map (see [Visualization in the Sequence Tube Map]), near an exon of the *TPO* gene.
-The exon annotations came from the projection of the HPRC gene annotations described above into the pangenome.
+The exon annotations came from projecting the HPRC gene annotations described above into the pangenome.
-The coverage track for the ATAC-seq dataset shows that this region is only opened in the thyroid, consistent with the thyroid-specific role of *TPO*.
+The coverage track for the ATAC-seq dataset shows that this region is only opened in the thyroid, which is consistent with the thyroid-specific role of *TPO*.
 By integrating these two external sources of annotations (gene annotation and ATAC-seq coverage), we can visualize them in the context of the genomic variation in the pangenome.

 <!-- `example of what we could look for and describe`{.red} -->